sqram/basic-reflux/readme.md

 Event in component calls an action: ie, onClick={FooAction.login}
 this triggers FooStore.login().
 All components listening to FooStore, call a method specified.
-In that method, change the component's state to match the stores'
+In that method, change the component's state to match the stores' state

 #### The gist:
 1. You'll need a Reflux Action, Reflux Store, React Component